 Do I consider feminism in fashion to be true to feminism?

 Well, yes.
 If the brand is genuinely trying to push the cause and make an actual stand then I don’t understand why you would suggest that it’s not “true” feminism.
-If someone wants to wear a Girl Power t-shirt because they want to show the world that they’re fighting this cause, then how can it not be true feminism?
+If someone wants to wear a Girl Power t-shirt because they want to show the world that they’re fighting for this cause, then how can it not be true feminism?

 I see a lot of people out there insinuating that the girls who wear these shirts don’t actually give a damn about feminism.
 Don’t get me wrong, I personally do not wear these shirts because I just don’t want to, but I don’t think that someone who does is any less of a feminist than someone who doesn’t.
 I also don’t think there’s any right or wrong way to be a feminist so long as you’re fighting for equality and you want men and women to be on the same equal wave length as each other, and you’re not simply just man hating.